alexander-zap/rl-prompt/README.md

 ### Installation

-To set up your local development environment, please use a fresh virtual environment (`python -m venv .venv`), then run:
+To set up your local development environment, please create and use a fresh virtual environment for Python (tested with Python 3.9.12).

+    python -m venv .venv

+Then run:

     pip install -r requirements.txt